Illustration of strategies to retain new customers acquired during COVID, emphasizing engagement and loyalty-building techniques

 Customer loyalty: The gift that keeps on giving

 The pandemic was a collective shock to the system — no marketer would disagree.
 If the result is more customers, that’s a welcome bright spot.
-Be smart in tailoring your follow-up, and you’ll quickly convert them to brand loyalists.
+Be smart in tailoring your follow-up, and you’ll quickly retain customers after COVID and rebuild brand loyalty.